rehierl/node-tree-outliner/2-0-core-design/5-4-levels-of-implicitness.md

 Each node may therefore belong to any number of different sections.

 Note that the sections to which a node belongs, all are related with each other.
-That is, because all sections are open (due to 1) when the descendant node has to associated.
+That is because all sections are open (due to 1) when the descendant node has to associated.
 Put differently, no section `s1` in the set of sections `S`, to which a node belongs, is independent to section `s2 in S`, if `(s1 != s2)`.